istio/istio.io/content/docs/examples/advanced-gateways/http-proxy/index.md

     {{< /text >}}

 ## Understanding what happened

-In this example, you took the following steps to simulate an external legacy HTTPS proxy and configure access to it from an Istio service mesh:
+In this example, you took the following steps:

-1. Deployed an HTTPS proxy in a separate namespace without Istio automatic sidecar injection to simulate a remote HTTPS proxy.
+1. Deployed an HTTPS proxy to simulate an external proxy.
-1. Addressed the HTTPS proxy by its IP address and not by the domain name of a Kubernetes service to maintain the simulation of a remote proxy.
-1. Created a TCP service entry with the IP address and the port of the proxy to enable Istio-controlled traffic to the proxy.
+1. Created a TCP service entry to enable Istio-controlled traffic to the external proxy.

 Note that you must not create service entries for the external services you access through the external proxy, like `wikipedia.org`.
 This is because from Istio's point of view the requests are sent to the external proxy only; Istio is